TheDataEscapist/De-Coding-Median-Using-Students-DB/README.md

 User-defined functions have been used to calculate 'median' on the Math Test Scores of the students, via 2 methods:<br>
 #### 1. The traditional statistical method<br>
 #### 2. The shortcut method<br>

-<br>Note: This logic for calculating the median can however be used on any dataset.
+Note: This logic for calculating the median can however be used on any dataset.